 Me, Elbie and Saskia dressing the door with painted ivy and the roses.
 Below, Katie (our model) starts sieving the flour onto the floor of the set.
 On our shoots everyone helps out with the set build, even the poor models !

-Adding the flour was one of my brief moments of relief during the pressure of the day.
+Once the main structure was up and stable, adding the flour was one of my brief moments of relief during the pressure of the day.
 We all laughed as we covered the floor, the leaves, door and branches.
-On top of the flour I also added a huge sack of artificial snow pulp (used in film productions) to bulk up the amount we needed by Katie’s feet.
-It was such a simple moment of pure happiness, these are the memories I live for.
-It’s why I gave up my fashion career, it’s why I work 7 days a week, it’s because I get to step into the dreams for real, and honestly nothing else can compare to that.
+On top of the flour I also added a huge sack of artificial snow pulp to bulk up the amount we needed by Katie’s feet.
+It was such a simple moment of pure happiness, kicking the pulp and throwing flour all in the air, all in the name of creating something magical deep in the woods.

 Being interviewed by the BBC on location

-We shot for as long as the light stayed with us, we also brought an artificial snow machine and huge smoke grenades for added magic, and laughed, whooped and shouted with delight as these various effects were hurled at the set.
-I loved the artificial snow on the day, it was thrilling to see it billowing in the air around our heads, but in the end, on camera the bubbles were too large and not as convincing as I’d hoped.
-The smoke however was wonderful, and seemed to cling to the treetops like an Amazonian mist, dramatically changing the mood and making the sky more mysterious.
-It was just then as the last of the smoke faded, that the heavens darkened and our precious sunlight fled like a spell had been broken.
-The wind rushed through the leaves, the door began to rattle, and as we all looked up at the May sky with our mouths open, a hailstorm broke from nowhere.
+We shot for as long as the light stayed with us, we also brought an artificial snow machine and huge smoke grenades for added magic.
+We and laughed, we whooped and shouted with delight as these various effects were hurled at the set.
+The smoke seemed to cling to the treetops like an Amazonian mist, dramatically changing the mood and making the sky even more surreal.
+It was just then as the last of the smoke faded, that the heavens darkened and our precious sunlight vanished like a spell had been broken.
+The wind began to rush through the leaves, the door began to rattle and as we all looked up at the May sky a hailstorm broke from nowhere.
 We ran squealing with cameras, throwing plastic sheets over Katie and the door, until we managed to squash the entire team under one small shelter we had set up earlier in case of an emergency.

 It was the strangest thing, hailstones thundered down bouncing off the grass in the middle of spring.
-I remember staring glassy-eyed at our set as I watched it dissolve……the irony of real ice destroying our make believe efforts..
-Absentmindedly I slowly pushed chocolate into my mouth, having realised I hadn’t eaten since the day before.
+I remember staring glassy-eyed at our set as I watched it dissolve, the irony of real ice destroying our make-believe efforts.
+I Absentmindedly pushed chocolate into my mouth, having realised I hadn’t eaten since the day before.
 I couldn’t stop running it all through my mind, I had no idea the sun would hit the door the way it did, we could have built the set in complete shade for all I knew.
-How odd we had literally been given one precious window of light, and then it was gone, swallowed the very second we let off the last smoke grenade, and now it was all destroyed.
-I was dazed, drained, exhilarated, relieved…….. and thought of mum.
+How odd we had literally been given one precious window of light, and then it was gone, swallowed the very second we let off the last smoke grenade and now it was all destroyed.
+I was dazed, drained, exhilarated, relieved and thought of mum.